jmohammadmirza/OutPatientAPI-1.0.0/README.md

 # OutPatientAPI-1.0.0

-It is a Spring boot application which transaltes to a Spring REST API .
+It is a Spring boot application which translates to a Spring REST API .
 For complete API Doc see the attached Swagger json